-In this way, the land is plotted and the length and width of the plots are determined in relation to the slope of the land and the strength of the water.
-Usually, the width and length of the plots is between 10 *4 to 10 * 100 meters.
+In this way, the land is plotted and the length and width of the plots are determined by the slope of the land and the strength of the water.
+Usually, the width and length of the plots are between 10 *4 to 10 * 100 meters.
 In mechanized saffron cultivation, the land is plowed deeply in the autumn of the year before planting with a plow.
 In spring, after the spring rains stop, the soil is plowed moderately.

 Bulb selection and saffron cultivation time:

 When you want to grow saffron, one of the most important factors is the saffron bulb.
 Construction of new saffron farms is possible and common only with saffron bulbs.
-Therefore, preparing and selecting high quality saffron bulbs for planting is important in creating and expanding cultivation.
+Therefore, preparing and selecting high-quality saffron bulbs for planting is important in creating and expanding cultivation.
 Saffron bulbs can be removed from the soil and transferred to another warehouse or farm.
 Based on the sleeping or resting time of saffron bulbs that lasts from late May to late August, bulbs can be taken out at this distance.

 Type and amount of saffron bulb cultivation:

-To grow saffron, saffron bulbs should be disinfected with fungicides such as Sarzan, Tizan and Gramnion, etc. in the ratio of 300-500 grams of for 100 kg of bulbs against fungal diseases before planting.
-At the time of planting, it is better to separate the scales or dry layer of bulb bottom with some free shell on the bulb so that the bulb absorbs water more easily and germinates faster.
+To grow saffron, saffron bulbs should be disinfected with fungicides such as Sarzan, Tizan, and Gramnion, etc. in the ratio of 300-500 grams for 100 kg of bulbs against fungal diseases before planting.
+At the time of planting, it is better to separate the scales or dry layer of the bulb bottom with some free shell on the bulb so that the bulb absorbs water more easily and germinates faster.
 The amount of saffron bulb planting varies from 3 to 10 tons per hectare, depending on the size.
 Planting intervals are usually 30-25 cm on each side.

 The number of saffron bulbs selected for planting in each hole is 3 with an average weight of 6 grams per bulb.
-If the saffron bulbs are planted individually in a row in Faro, at a distance of 8-6 cm from each other, 3 tons of bulbs is needed.
+If the saffron bulbs are planted individually in a row in Faro, at a distance of 8-6 cm from each other, 3 tons of bulbs are needed.
 If they are planted traditionally and 5 bulbs are used in each hole, the amount of bulb planting will reach 5 tons.
-It is worth mentioning that in the research, the best bulbs were the bulbs with a size of more than 8 grams.
+It is worth mentioning that in the research, the best bulbs were bulbs with a size of more than 8 grams.